lmmzzh/ios-ai-delivery-workflow/templates/README.md

 - repeated collaboration with AI
 - preserving boundaries, naming rules, and default decisions

+### risk-boundary-template.md

+Use this before implementation when a round touches an existing stable project and the main challenge is deciding what should not be changed.

+Best for:

+- legacy project iteration
+- new feature access in existing flows
+- separating safe progress from unnecessary expansion

+## Recommended Order

+If a task is not trivial, a good default order is:

+1. risk-boundary-template.md
+2. plan-template.md
+3. handoff-template.md

+Use collaboration-memory-template.md when the project starts building up stable rules that should not be re-explained in every round.

 ## Principles

 - clear boundaries over long notes